Cori E. Dauber

 Dr. Dauber’s research focuses on the online visual propaganda strategies of terrorist groups, particularly the Islamic State and Al Queda and its affiliates.
 Her current research (with Mark D. Robinson) involves the development of an analytic methodology that would make possible a systematic and quantifiable evaluation of the qualitative elements of extremist visual products.

-An articled submitted by Dr. Dauber and Mark Robinson was accepted by the Conflict and Terrorism Studies.
+An articled submitted by Dr. Dauber and Mark Robinson was accepted by the journal Studies in Conflict & Terrorism.
 The article is based on research they presented at the Terrorism and Social Media Conference at Swansea, Wales during the summer of 2017.
 Dr. Dauber was a featured plenary speaker at the NATO Communication and Information Conference in Valencia, Spain during the fall of 2017, addressing delegates from more than 20 nations as well as SACEUR, and Allied Command (Transformation).
 Dr. Dauber and Mark Robinson will be presenting at a conference on Violent Extremism, Terrorism, and the Internet in Amsterdam this summer.